tompra/popcornHub/README.md

 ## App details
   - Node.js
-  - MongoDB (Mongoose && MongoAtlasDB)
+  - MongoDB (Mongoose && MongoDB Atlas)
   - Postman

 ## Dependencies
+# Frameworks
 - Express.js

-  - Passport.js
-  - Morgan
-  - Body parser
-  - Bcrypt
-  - Express-validator
-  - jsonWebTocken
-  - Cors
+# Middlewares
+- Body-Parser: used for parsing incoming request bodies, essential for hadling request with JSON or URL-encoded data.
+- Cors: Enabling Cross-Origin Resource Sharing, allowing controlled access to resources on allowed domains.
+- Morgan: logging HTTP requests, which is used for monitoring.

+# Libraries
+- Bcrypt: for hashing passwords, enhacing security to user's password data.
+- JSONWebTocken: creates and verifies JSON web tockens, used for authentication and authorization.
+- Mongoose: for MongoDB object modeling in Node.js.
+- Passport.js: implement user authentication and authorization strategies.